yichun10/bioKGQA-KGT/README.md

 file_path = './dataset/PcQA.json'  # Replace with your test JSON file path
 model1 = "./model/codellama/CodeLlama-13b-Instruct/13b_hf" #Your model path
 ```
+Note: You can build a knowledge graph based on the readme in the 'knowledge graph' folder to obtain KG information.
 2、After filling in the above information, run the main.py directly.
 ```bash
 python method/main.py